GtkListView

 GtkSignalListItemFactory provides signals for users to configure a GtkListItem object.
 There are four signals.

-1. “setup” is emitted to set up GtkListItem object.
+- “setup” is emitted to set up GtkListItem object.
 A user sets its child widget in the handler.
 For example, creates a GtkLabel widget and sets the child property of the GtkListItem to it.
-This setting is kept even the GtkListItem instance is recycled (to bind to another item of GListModel).
+This setting is kept even when the GtkListItem instance is recycled (to bind to another item of GListModel).

-2. “bind” is emitted to bind an item in the list model to the widget.
+- “bind” is emitted to bind an item in the list model to the widget.
 For example, a user gets the item from “item” property of the GtkListItem instance.
 Then gets the string of the item and sets the label property of the GtkLabel instance with the string.
-This signal is emitted when the GtkListItem is newly created, recycled or some changes has happened to the item of the list.
+This signal is emitted when the GtkListItem is newly created, recycled or some changes have happened to the item of the list.

-3. “unbind” is emitted to unbind an item.
+- “unbind” is emitted to unbind an item.
 A user undoes everything done in step 2 in the signal handler.
 If some object are created in step 2, they must be destroyed.

-4. “teardown” is emitted to undo everything done in step 1.
+- “teardown” is emitted to undo everything done in step 1.
 So, the widget created in step 1 must be destroyed.
 After this signal, the list item will be destroyed.

-The following program list1.c shows the list of strings “one”, “two”, “three” and “four”.
-GtkNoSelection is used, so user can’t select any item.
+strings “one”, “two”, “three” and “four”.
+GtkNoSelection is

 #include <gtk/gtk.h>